carpentries-incubator/byte-sized-rse-git-intermediate/episodes/introduction.md

 A - B - C - D - E [main][feature]
 ```

+If not told otherwise, Git will by default try to do a fast forward merge if possible.

 ### 3-Way Merge with Merge Commit

 A fast-forward merge is not possible if the main and the feature branches have diverged.